silviot/edx-platform-wiki/Internationalization-and-localization.md

    Note that there is another command called `paver i18n_generate`.
 The difference of `paver i18n_fastgenerate` and `paver i18n_generate` is that `paver i18n_generate` will extract strings first by using `paver i18n_extract` and then compile them, while `paver i18n_fastgenerate` just compiles them without extracting.

 5. Restart your Full Stack installation according to the commands listed in the page [edX Managing the Full Stack](https://github.com/edx/configuration/wiki/edX-Managing-the-Full-Stack).
-Note that if you want to change the default lanauged code of a Full Stack, you can modify the value of `LANGUAGE_CODE` inside `lms.env.json` and/or the `cms.env.json` located in `/edx/app/edxapp` before starting your Full Stack.
+Note that if you want to change the default language code of a Full Stack, you can modify the value of `LANGUAGE_CODE` inside `lms.env.json` and/or the `cms.env.json` located in `/edx/app/edxapp` before starting your Full Stack.

 6. You will see updated translations after the above steps.
 If not, you can also try to restart the nginx server and/or clear your browser's cache.